playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Because of the inherent nature of side effects, this demonstrates how **all functions that don't return a new value either do nothing or have a side effect within them**.

-Further, because an application's inputs and outputs (combined often called "`I/O`") come from the user, rather than from the function itself, **all I/O operations are considered "side effects"**.
+Further, because an application's inputs and outputs (combined, often called "`I/O`") come from the user rather than from the function itself, **all I/O operations are considered "side effects"**.
 This means that in addition to non-returning functions, all the following are considered "side effects":

 - A user typing something
 - A user clicking something